Evaluating and Buying a Limited Partnership Interest

 - points and origination fees for loans.

-With some limited partnerships, there could be future assessments for additional money that must be paid in order to remain a limited partner.
+With some limited partnerships, there may be future assessments that must be paid to remain a limited partner.
 For instance, if the limited partnership is for oil and gas exploration, the initial money is spent looking for new sources of oil or gas.
-If oil or gas is found, then additional money will be needed to build a well and extract the oil or gas, which will be another assessment that limited partners will have to pay.
+If found, then limited partners must pay an additional assessment to build a well and extract the oil or gas.

 Limited Partnership Offering